Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Enhance Robot Performance on Rugged Landscapes Through Feedback Control

 \subsection{Lab based experiment}

 The feedback controller's efficacy was assessed through experimentation conducted on laboratory-based rough terrain, specifically focusing on terrain with higher rugosity ($R_g=0.32$).
 Over seven motion cycles, the contact state of each leg and robot's forward displacement were recorded.
-Fig. \ref{fig:11}.A.2 shows the temporal evolution of the measured $\gamma_s$ alongside the corresponding $A_v$ for a representative trial of the feedback control experiments.
+Fig. \ref{fig:11}.A shows the temporal evolution of the measured $\gamma_s$ alongside the corresponding $A_v$ for a representative trial of the feedback control experiments.
+We tuned $K_p$ from 0 to 180 degrees to obtain the optimal performance for the feedback controller.
+We set $K_p$ as 90 degrees for the lab-based experiments.
+We also conducted experiments for $K_p$ sensitivity analysis and the results can be found in Appendix. \ref{K_p sensitivity}.

 Comparing the contact states obtained using the feedback controller to those under an open-loop controller (Fig.\ref{fig:11}.B) reveals significant improvements.
 The feedback controller effectively mitigates the discrepancy between the actual contact state and the ideal counterpart.